Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Uniqueness in a bounded case

 \subsubsection{Quasi-cyclic vectors}

-Let $E$ be an $m$-dimensional complex vector space equipped with an endomorphism $f$.
-A vector $e\in E$ is called an $f$-cyclic vector if $e,f(e),\ldots,f^{m-1}(e)$ generate $E$.
-The following proposition is well known. \begin{proposition} The endomorphism $f$ has a cyclic vector if and only if the dimension of eigenspace for every eigenvalue of $f$ is just $1$. \end{proposition} We need the following weaker condition that it can apply to our case. \begin{definition} Let $E$ be an $m$-dimensional complex vector space equipped with an endomorphism $f$.
-A vector $e\in E$ is called an $f$-quasi-cyclic vector if $e,f(e),\ldots,f^{m-2}(e)$ spans a vector subspace of dimension $m-1$. \end{definition}
+Consider an $m$-dimensional complex vector space $E$ equipped with an endomorphism $f$.
+A vector $e\in E$ is called an $f$-cyclic vector if $e,f(e),\dots,f^{m-1}(e)$ generate $E$.
+The following proposition is well known. \begin{proposition} The endomorphism $f$ has a cyclic vector if and only if the eigenspace corresponding to each eigenvalue of $f$ has dimension $1$. \end{proposition}

+We need the following weaker condition that can be applied to our case. \begin{definition} Let $E$ be an $m$-dimensional complex vector space equipped with an endomorphism $f$.
+A vector $e\in E$ is called an $f$-quasi-cyclic vector if $e,f(e),\dots,f^{m-2}(e)$ spans a vector subspace of dimension $m-1$. \end{definition}